ehsan-torabi/FTP/README.md

 ### Connecting with the Client

-1. Navigate to the client directory.
-2. Run the client script:
+1. Run the client script:
    ```bash
    python client.py "<ip>" <port>
    ```